Central South University of Forestry and Technology: History

-Rankings and reputation
+Rankings

-As of 2021, the Central South University of Forestry and Technology was ranked 780th by SCImago Institutions Rankings.
-The Best Chinese Universities Ranking, also known as the "Shanghai Ranking", placed the university 210th in China out of 582 universities including in the ranking.
+The Best Chinese Universities Ranking, also known as the "Shanghai Ranking", placed the university 9th in Hunan Province and 204th in China.

 Central South University of Forestry and Technology was ranked # 1429 globally, 448th in Asia and 166th in China in the 2022 Best Global Universities by the U.S. News & World Report Best Global University Ranking.
-The university ranked 1650th in the world and 245th in China by the Center for World University Rankings 2022/23.
-The university ranked # 1328 in the world out of nearly 30,000 universities worldwide by the University Rankings by Academic Performance 2021-2022.
+The university was ranked 1570th in the world and 242nd in China by the Center for World University Rankings 2023.
+The university ranked # 1064 in the world out of nearly 30,000 universities worldwide by the University Rankings by Academic Performance 2023-2024.
+The 2023 CWTS Leiden Ranking ranked the university at # 1211 in the world based on their publications for the period 2018–2021.

-Library collections

-Central South University of Forestry and Technology's total collection amounts to more than 2.7734 million items.